Fetching latest release...

 Character Positioning

 • This goes hand in hand with weapon types, because a character being in the middle vs left/right might make them run farther when running to the boss to him them.
-You can move your center character around which might help, but it’s not an exact science.
+If possible, use a gun/staff in the center slot and melee weapons in the side slots.
+The left slot is slightly closer than the right slot so this is a good choice for your main DPS if they use a melee weapon.

 Animation Cancelling

-• Using certain skills (eg. Buffs that do no damage) after the moose does an action will skip the animation.
+• Using certain buff skills (eg. Buffs that do no damage) immediately after the moose or party member begins an action will skip the animation.
 You can use this to your advantage to fit more skills in a certain time frame than would normally be possible.
+This is useful to skip certain support CS animations, such as Yuletide Akeha or Bloody Argo.
+The CS cannot affect the moose in any way, so anything with damage, render, crush, etc - basically anything that gives a debuff to the enemy will not get skipped.
+Skills like Yuletide Akeha that does no damage and only gives buffs to the party will get skipped if queued at the right time.

 Moose Skill Delay